1 - Quick Start

 7. Apply the Orchestrator custom resource (CR) on the cluster to create an instance of RHDH and resources of OpenShift Serverless Operator and OpenShift Serverless Operator Logic.
 Make any changes to the CR before applying it, or test the default Orchestrator CR:

-oc apply -n orchestrator -f https://raw.githubusercontent.com/parodos-dev/orchestrator-helm-operator/refs/heads/main/config/samples/_v1alpha1_orchestrator.yaml
+oc apply -n orchestrator -f https://raw.githubusercontent.com/parodos-dev/orchestrator-helm-operator/refs/heads/release-1.2/config/samples/_v1alpha1_orchestrator.yaml

 Additional information